Accounts Payable Recovery Audit

 Maintain Contract Compliance

 A great deal of time and attention goes into preparing contracts because of the legalities involved with negotiating, drafting, and signing them.
 Without a centralized system in place, it becomes too easy for organizations to lose sight of the details within the contract, especially if there are multiple vendors to keep track of.

 For instance, a manual contract review can lead to recovered funds because it’s easy to be billed for things that should be free according to the contract, because the agreed upon volume discounts were never given.
 Contract compliance audits also help to prevent future overpayments.

 Reduce Fraud Risk

 When departments aren’t running as efficiently as possible, the risk of fraud is greatly increased.
 Accounts payable audits will find the weak spots in the system along with red flags so they can be resolved.

 Though the audit process is voluntary, there is always the possibility the state will want to take a closer look at your books.
 By regularly performing recovery audits, you can prepare for the possibility for the state audit in advance.

 An accounts payable recovery audit takes a backward look at all historical supplier spend.
 Using reports from within PurchaseControl makes it easy to see everything from a bird’s eye view.
 The two-way and three-way matching capabilities ensure AP can determine who ordered what from whom, whether or not it was received, and only pay for items that were received as ordered.

 Because PurchaseControl integrates with accounting solutions and ERP software, it’s easy for your AP staff to handle the audit on their own, instead of hiring an outside agency to cover the audit.
-Though many of those agencies charge a contingency based fee, meaning you wouldn’t pay until you realise the economic benefit, often times, conducting the audit internally is a better option for many organisations.
+Though many of those agencies charge a contingency based fee, meaning you wouldn’t pay until you realize the economic benefit, often times, conducting the audit internally is a better option for many organizations.

 Recovery Audit Expectations